View sample paper

 - Endnotes (if using endnote style)

-- Center the title of your page 1/3rd of the page down.
+- Center the title of your page around half-way down.

-- For subtitles, end the title line with a colon and place the subtitle on the next line.
+- If your paper has a subtitle, end the title line with a colon and place the subtitle on the next line.

 - Center your name directly under the title.

-- Center your teacher’s name, course title, and date, in three separate lines, near the bottom of the page (roughly 2/3rd)
+- Center your teacher’s name, course title, and date, in three separate lines, directly underneath your name.

-- Typeface should be Times New Roman and in 12pt font.
-Do not bold, underline, or otherwise decorate your title.
+- Do not bold, underline, or otherwise decorate your title.

 - Do not put a page number on your cover page and do not include it in your page count total.